David Tutonda: Barnet

 On 31 December 2016, Tutonda agreed to sign for League Two club Barnet on a two-year contract, effective from 1 January 2017.
 He scored his first goal for the club on 29 April 2017 in a 3–1 win over Grimsby Town.
 He left the club at the end of the 2019–20 season, having played 113 games for the Bees, scoring five goals.

 Bristol Rovers

 On 28 August 2020, Tutonda joined Bristol Rovers on a free transfer, signing a two-year deal following a successful trial period.
 He made his debut for the club on the opening day of the season, replacing Luke Leahy in the 73 minute of a 1–1 away draw at Sunderland and made his first league start three weeks later, playing the entirety of a 2–0 home victory over Northampton Town.
 On 18 June 2021, Tutonda had his contract terminated by Rovers in order to allow him to pursue opportunities elsewhere.

 Gillingham

 Having departed Rovers, Tutonda joined Gillingham on 18 June 2021.

+In May 2023, manager Neil Harris confirmed that Tutonda had been offered a new contract at the club.

+Morecambe

+Tutonda left Gillingham at the end of his contract and on 11 August 2023 signed a one-year deal with Morecambe.

+Rochdale

+On 3 July 2025, Tutonda joined National League side Rochdale on an initial one-year deal.

+Personal life

+Tutonda was born in Kinshasa, DR Congo and moved to London, England with his family at the age of five.
+He did not start playing football until the age of 12.